tigera-solutions/CalicoCloud_AWS-Control-Tower/README.md

 ![Create stack](./resources/imgs/1.png)

 * on `Specify stack details` screen, provide a name for Stack.
-Provide install script url to connect EKS clusters to calico cloud under `TigeraScriptUrl` parameter.
+Provide install script url to connect EKS clusters to calico cloud under `CalicocloudScriptUrl` parameter.
 Update other parameters as desired.
 Then, select `Next`

 ![Create stack](./resources/imgs/2.png)

 * Keep default values and select `Next` on `Configure stack options` screen.
 * On `Review` screen, select checkbox for `Capabilities` and select `Create stack`
-* Once the stack is `CREATE_COMPLETE`, go to CloudFormation StackSets and select `TigeraCalicoConnnectStackSet`
+* Once the stack is `CREATE_COMPLETE`, go to CloudFormation StackSets and select `CalicocloudConnnectStackSet`

 ![Create stack](./resources/imgs/3.png)

 * Now, if a new account is vended via Control Tower, a stack instance will be created for that account, which will deploy required resources for calico cloud eks connection automation.
-To add any existing account follow the `Add stacks to StackSet` action of `TigeraCalicoConnnectStackSet`.
+To add any existing account follow the `Add stacks to StackSet` action of `CalicocloudConnnectStackSet`.

-## Resources - Tigera automation
+## Resources - Calicocloud connection automation

 #### Kubernetes admin IAM role
 This is the IAM role role that needs to be updated in aws-auth configmap of kubernetes cluster.
 ARN for this role is available as output of CloudFormation template.